History and Highlights

 The recently completed $80 million Martin Luther King (MLK) / I-71 highway interchange, coupled with UCI’s acquisition of nearly 44 acres of land along the MLK corridor less than a mile east of UC’s campus and a mile north of downtown, creates an alignment of the necessary elements for the development of a new innovation district.

-The University of Cincinnati and its affiliates are home to nearly 6,000 full- and part-time faculty internationally recognized for innovative teaching and research, especially in the practical applications of their discoveries.
+The University of Cincinnati and its affiliates are home to just over 6,000 full- and part-time faculty internationally recognized for innovative teaching and research, especially in the practical applications of their discoveries.
 Among our celebrated faculty have been pioneers like Cleveland Abbe, whose work at UC led to the National Weather Service; Albert Sabin, developer of the oral polio vaccine, astronaut Neil Armstrong, and Eula Bingham, environmental scientist and one-time head of OSHA.

 Many UC faculty members have been awarded significant honors at the local, state, national and international levels.
 These include numerous National Science Foundation Career awards as well as Fulbright awards and Guggenheim grants.
 UC faculty and their work routinely receive support from the Ohio Board of Regents, Department of Health and Human Services, National Institutes of Health, Department of Defense, Department of Education, Department of Energy, U.S. EPA, National Science Foundation, National Endowment for the Humanities, National Endowment for the Arts, National Geographic Society, National Oceanic and Atmospheric Administration, U.S. Geological Survey, Andrew W. Mellon Foundation, Robert Wood Johnson Foundation, National Heart, Lung and Blood Institute and many others.